intel/QAT_Engine/README.md

 ## Legal

-Intel, and Intel Atom are trademarks of
+Intel, Intel Atom, and Xeon are trademarks of
 Intel Corporation in the U.S. and/or other countries.

 \*Other names and brands may be claimed as the property of others.